 Art History and Appreciation Course, January-February 2022: Beyond Venice: the art of the Italian North-East

-Following the very heartening success of last winter’s online Art Talks, Dublin Decoded are thrilled to announce details and tickets for our new series of Art Talks starting on 4th January 2022.
+Following the very heartening success of last winter’s online Art Talks, Dublin Decoded are thrilled to announce our new series of Art Talks, starting Tuesday 4th January 2022.
 These are an ideal Christmas present for yourself, or indeed for an art lover in your life!

 This year’s offering is a sort of virtual voyage around the great art cities of north-eastern Italy, exploring the gorgeous cities of Padua, Verona, Vicenza and Mantua, every one of which is studded with Roman, Medieval, Romanesque, Gothic, Renaissance, Mannerist and Baroque art treasures.

 Over 8 weekly talks on Zoom, we will travel to and learn about the great palaces, churches, chapels, basilicas and museums of the region, exploring a dazzling range of frescoes, altarpieces, portraits and other paintings, historic sculpture and architecture.
 Each talk is around 60 minutes long.
 There will also be an extra (purely optional) informal 10-15 minute Q&A chat after each session, for those who wish to stay on to ask questions or make observations.

 Our journey ranges from the seminal frescoes of Giotto Bordone of the early 1300s, through the colossal achievements of sculptor Donatello, painters like Pisanello, Titian, Bellini and Mantegna, to the hugely influential architecture of late Renaissance architect Andrea Palladio.